rohvalder/rohvalder.github.io/_portfolio/portfolio-3.md

+---
-## Project 1 – Airline Fatality Dashboard
+title: "Project 1 – Airline Fatality Dashboard"
+excerpt: "Short description of portfolio item number 1<br/>"
+collection: portfolio
+---

 The data is fetched from the primary source which is provided – Aviation Safety Network.
 It provides details about around 56 airlines and the incidents that occurred during 1985-1999 and 2000-2014 range.
 I have used Tableau to represent the data and have tried to use the charts that we have learned in the past.